dyllamt/alex/readme.md

 # workspace

-Explore structured data (database structures, apis, etc.) in `Workspace` environments.
+Explore structured data in `Workspace` environments.
 Connect workspaces in a `Pipe`.
+Local databases, APIs, and dataframes are all handled in workspaces.